 - Tap Add Account.

 - Tap on Other.

 - Enter your account information and then tap Save.

 - On the next page you must type in the settings as shown for Incoming Mail Server and Outgoing Mail Server.
 Ensure the Outgoing details also show the username and password. make sure that at the top of the page POP is highlighted in Blue.
 Then tap save.
-Please note, if the username doesn't work, ask the customer to use their mobile number.
+Please note, if the username doesn't work, use your mobile number.
 For example - email@example.com.

-- When the iPhone attempts to set up an email address, it will automatically try and use SSL security, orange.net doesn't use this so, when it asks "Do you want to try setting up the account without SSL", tap "Yes".
+- When the iPhone attempts to set up an email address, it will automatically try and use SSL security, so, when it asks "Do you want to try setting up the account without SSL", tap "Yes".
 To get to this step may take a while.
 Please be patient.
 Even if this fails it will eventually give you an error.
 As the iPhone checks the Incoming and Outgoing mail server details, it may ask you if you want to try setting up the account without SSL twice.
 This is normal.
 Do not be concerned.
 Once the iPhone has verified the POP settings, it will briefly tick all the information fields.
 The account should now be ready to use for incoming and outgoing mail.
 The iPhone should automatically set the server port to 587.
-To check this, go into the email settings and scroll down to the Outgoing Mail Server and tap on smtp.orange.net.
+To check this, go into the email settings and scroll down to the Outgoing Mail Server.

 - Tap on the box under the Primary Server.

 - If the port is shown as 587, press the home button to return to the front screen.
 Email should now be set up and working successfully for both incoming and outgoing services.